shivajreddy/dotfiles/macos/bettertouchtool/readme.txt

 - license file is in gmail, search for 'better touch tool'

 # Import config
-- top right 'Preset:default', then press 'Import' button
+- top right 'Preset:default', then press 'Import' button, then select the 'smpl.bttpreset' file
 -

 ### How to change default font?